Saving mothers’ lives from sepsis

-Sepsis is a life-threatening response to infection and is one of the biggest killers of mothers worldwide.
-We will work with doctors, midwives, communities and policy makers in Malawi to improve the prevention, recognition and treatment of sepsis in order to reduce maternal mortality in Malawi.
+Sepsis - when infection overwhelms & shuts down vital organs - is one of the biggest killers of mothers worldwide.
+We will work with doctors, midwives, communities and policy makers in Malawi to improve the early recognition and treatment of sepsis in order to reduce maternal mortality in Malawi

 January 2017 - December 2017

 Sepsis is a life-threatening condition triggered by infection.
 Our work in Malawi has shown that women are dying unnecessarily because systems are not in place to identify and treat sepsis quickly and effectively.
 We know from other countries that survival can be doubled if the right care is delivered early.
 We have developed a package of care suitable to treat maternal sepsis in Malawi.
 This now needs to be carefully tested in key pilot sites in Malawi before it can be rolled out country-wide.

 During phase 1 of this project, following in-depth research, involvement of a wide panel of experts, in-country consultation with patients, healthcare workers and the Malawi Ministry of Health, we have led the development of a care package to combat life-threatening sepsis in Malawi.
 We are now seeking to pilot this system in three hospitals and 12 health centres.
 This project will provide the training and resources to better identify and treat sepsis, ultimately saving mothers’ lives.

 To roll out, test and improve the maternal sepsis care package in one pilot site in Malawi.

 Activities» To recruit a sepsis specialist project midwife for one year to coordinate the pilot activities in one pilot site in Malawi.